VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/02-create-message-listeners.md

 @Component
 public class FruitReceiver {

-    private FruitRepository repository;

-    @Autowired
-    public FruitReceiver(FruitRepository repository) {
-        this.repository = repository;
-    }

     @JmsListener(destination = "fruitMailbox")
     public void receiveMessage(Fruit fruit) {
         System.out.println("Received: " + fruit);
-        repository.save(fruit);
     }

 }
 </pre>

-This class is pretty similar to our controller classes.
 We annotate the class with `@Component` to get the class picked up by Spring's Component Scanning.
 Spring will manage this class' lifecycle and dependencies for us.
-For dependencies we are autowiring an instance of the `FruitRepository` class to save Fruits received on the Queue to the database.

 The `@JmsController` annotation is what sets this class up for JMS Message handling.
 We're essentially creating a binding: whenever a message of type `Fruit` is sent to the `fruitMailbox` destination (for all intents and purposes: the target Queue) this method will be called by Spring for processing.